New England Journal of Medicine February 01, 2018

 Population

-Patients with persistent atrial fibrillation and heart failure
+Patients with persistent atrial fibrillation, heart failure, and an implantable device

 Comparator